-When Google released the first version of Google Glass in 2013, Lucas developers loaded our order picking software and created a vision picking demo that combined the best of voice and vision.
+When Google released the first version of Google Glass in 2013, Lucas developers loaded our warehouse optimization software and created a vision picking demo that combined the best of voice and vision.
 Our conclusion was that smart glasses were not ready for prime time in the warehouse and distribution center.
 Google eventually shelved the original developer version of Glass, but smart glasses have roared back to life in the last three years.

 Today there are a number of very capable smart glass models from several vendors (Vuzix, Recon, Google, among others) that are targeting enterprise and industrial applications in manufacturing, supply chain logistics and field service.
 In the distribution center, these wearable devices open the door to new picking processes that incorporate visual cues and augmented reality in a seamless, multi-modal and hands-free workflow including voice and scanning.
 Alongside the technical advances, the hype surrounding the value of so-called vision picking in warehouse logistics is growing.